install

-Drop this skill into your AI coding agent and let it install the full Prismor security stack — the CLI for repo scans and the Immunity Agent (Warden) for live runtime protection — on your machine.
+Drop this skill into your AI coding agent and let it install the Prismor on your machine.
+Warden then hooks your agent, watches every tool call, blocks dangerous actions, and cloaks secrets.
 One file, one paste, fully scripted setup.

 How to use this skill